-Alyce Katayama has more than 30 years of experience representing both institutional and individual clients, including boards of directors and senior executives, on a wide range of business issues in the health care industry.
-She also practices in the immigration field, with a focus on professional and business immigrations matters, including for health care professionals.
-In fact, Alyce has chaired both the Health Law and Immigration Law Practice Groups at Quarles, supervising both strategic planning and day-to-day activities of those attorney groups.
-She has a proven ability to build partnerships, create consensus, develop collaborations involving scientific and business groups, and work with regulators.
+Alyce Katayama had more than 30 years of experience representing both institutional and individual clients, including boards of directors and senior executives, on a wide range of business issues in the health care industry.
+She also practiced in the immigration field, with a focus on professional and business immigrations matters, including for health care professionals.
+Alyce has chaired both the Health Law and Immigration Law Practice Groups at Quarles, supervising both strategic planning and day-to-day activities of those attorney groups.
+She had a proven ability to build partnerships, mentor others, create consensus, develop collaborations involving scientific and business groups, and work with regulators.

-She is also an active research scientist in the field of assisted reproductive technology, with peer-reviewed publications in the scientific literature.
-She takes a special interest in the evaluation and presentation of risk at the intersection of law and medicine.
-Alyce seeks to bring the exactness of the scientific method to her practice of law, then uses her findings to build bridges and guard against regulatory overreach.
+She was also an active research scientist in the field of assisted reproductive technology, with peer-reviewed publications in the scientific literature.
+She took a special interest in the evaluation and presentation of risk at the intersection of law and medicine.
+Alyce sought to bring the exactness of the scientific method to her practice of law, using her findings to build bridges and guard against regulatory overreach.

-The primary concentration of Alyce’s practice is the representation of hospitals and other health care providers, but she has experience in a wide variety of health law sub-areas, such as reimbursement, fraud and abuse, joint ventures, contracting, governance, accreditation, corporate compliance, credentialing and medical staff matters, managed care, and provider licensing.
-Alyce deals regularly with issues surrounding the 340B Drug Discount Program, and the Sunshine Act.
-She also has assisted health care entities in various sectors with internal investigations.
+The primary concentration of Alyce’s practice was the representation of hospitals and other health care providers, but she has experience in a wide variety of health law sub-areas, such as reimbursement, fraud and abuse, joint ventures, contracting, governance, accreditation, corporate compliance, credentialing and medical staff matters, managed care, and provider licensing.
+Alyce dealt regularly with issues surrounding the 340B Drug Discount Program, and the Sunshine Act.
+She also assisted health care entities in various sectors with internal investigations.

-The first woman partner at Quarles & Brady, Alyce has always strived to serve as a bridge among individuals and groups from very different fields and perspectives.
+The first woman partner at Quarles & Brady, Alyce has always striven to serve as a bridge among individuals and groups from very different fields and perspectives.